 - Attend a mandatory pre-departure meeting.
 Date will be announced via e-mail.

-- Monday, May 6th: Complete and submit the CC Study Away Waiver and the Study Away Notification Form to the Office of Study Away by this date.
+- Deadline to complete and submit the CC Study Away Waiver and the Study Away Notification Form to the Office of Study Away will be early May.

 - Purchase your flight.